oracle/terraform-provider-oci/website/docs/d/database_db_systems.html.markdown

 The following attributes are exported:

 * `availability_domain` - The name of the availability domain that the DB system is located in.
+* `backup_network_nsg_ids` - The list of Network Security Group [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) associated with the backup network of this DB system.
+Applicable only to Exadata DB systems.
+A maximum of 5 allowed.
 * `backup_subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the backup network subnet the DB system is associated with.
 Applicable only to Exadata DB systems.

 	**Subnet Restriction:** See the subnet restrictions information for **subnetId**.